ramoncreager/PyProximity/README.md

 At this point you can examine the proxy class 'foo' and see what's there, using iPython's tab completion for example:

       In [2]: foo.
-      foo.add_two  foo.div_two
+      foo.add_two  foo.delay   foo.div_two

-Our two functions are there!
+Our three functions are there!

 You may examine the docstrings: